 With that figures in mind, I invite you to check our review of Linguise, the tool that can make it possible.

 The figures of people who speak various languages you probably don’t target already haven’t convinced you that you need a multilingual website.

 Use cases where a multilingual website is an absolute must for your business:

-- All kinds of businesses from countries with multiple official languages like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.
+- All kinds of businesses are from countries with multiple official languages, like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.